aayushhn123/Notes/AR VR- M2/COMP_Paper.markdown

 ```

 **Submission Requirements:**
-- Script showing sliding logic.
+- Script screenshot showing trigger and color logic.
-- Hierarchy showing doors and trigger.
+- Hierarchy screenshot showing "ColorTrigger" with "TriggerArea" and "ColorObject".
-- Game window (before and after door movement).
+- Game window screenshots before and after entering trigger.

 ## Notes
-- Ensure the "Player" tag is added to the Player GameObject in the Inspector (Tag dropdown > Add Tag > Create "Player").
+- Ensure the "Player" tag is added to the "Player" GameObject in the Inspector (Tag dropdown > Add Tag > Create "Player").
 - Import TextMeshPro via Window > TextMeshPro > Import TMP Essential Resources if not already done.
 - Build the project via File > Build Settings > Add Open Scenes > Build for ESC to work in .exe.
 - Use Unity 2021.3 LTS or newer for compatibility.